microsoft/FluidExamples/shared-string-example/README.md

 - This component gets data from the Fluid service, including the `SharedString` object, which will be used by the following two files.

 ### `SharedStringHelper.js`
-- This is a class that provides simple API's to interact with a `SharedString` object.
+- This is a class that provides simple APIs to interact with a `SharedString` object.
 ### `CollaborativeTextArea.js`
 - This is a component which integrates a `SharedStringHelper` object with the default `textarea` HTML element to create text which can be co-edited in real time.